ionic-team/ionic-site/docs/guide/building.md

 Previous: <a href="testing.html">Starting our App</a>

-# Chapter 5: Building out our App
+# Chapter 5: Building out your app

 Now that we know everything there is to know about testing our Ionic apps, and we have a working app shell, let's move on to actually making some bacon!